 Cinco de Mayo, TGIF, kicking back on a relaxing summer day—these are just a few thoughts that come to mind when we think about mixing up a batch of margaritas.
 While you can’t go wrong with the standard combination of sour mix, tequila, and orange liqueur, there are plenty of ways to take this classic cocktail to a whole new level.

 Let’s start with the base ingredient: sour mix.
 Store-bought sour mix works in a pinch, but when you want to pull out all the stops, homemade sour mix is the way to go, and well worth the advance planning.
 It’s super easy to make, and can be done ahead of time.

 Making your own sour mix also means you can get creative with the overall flavor of your margarita, infusing it with fresh herbs, spices, or even swapping out some of the lime juice for something more special-event worthy, like blood oranges.

-Instead of the usual salty rimmed glasses, a combination of sugar, salt, and smoked paprika ensures your margarita stands out amongst a sea of overcrowded cocktails.
-Chili pepper can be substituted for an extra kick.
+Instead of the usual salty rimmed glasses, a combination of sugar, salt, and smoked paprika ensures your margarita stands out among a sea of overcrowded cocktails.
+Chile pepper can be substituted for an extra kick.

 - Candied Jalapeño: